josecarlosgt/Web-Design-and-Development/README.md

 <!-- A form asking for page viewer's experiences -->
 ```

-**Exercise: Adding additional fields**

-Refer to [this documentation on input types](https://www.w3schools.com/html/html_form_input_types.asp) to add the following from controls (you should use a label in each form control):
-1. A form control to capture the date of the visit
-2. A form control to capture url of the user's personal blog
-3. A form control to capture the number of visitors
-4. A form control to capture the type of traveler (restrict the user to choose only from two options: Adventurer or Explorer)
-5. A form control to capture the visitor's region with the following values: North America, South America, Europe, Asia, Africa, and Australia
-6. Make the controls name, email, and experience required
-7. Use the [fieldset](https://www.w3schools.com/tags/tag_fieldset.asp) and [legend](https://www.w3schools.com/tags/tag_legend.asp) elements to group the form controls.
-Use your criterion to when grouping the form controls.

 ## Task 8: Make your Web page HTML5
 Let's improve the structure of your website by leveraging HTML5 features.